grosmanph/buying_selling_houses/README.md

 # House Flipping in King County, USA
-## Using data to decide whether to buy for-sale houses and when should sell them
+## Using data to decide whether to buy houses, and when to sell them

 In this challenge we are facing a question that may arise for anyone in flipping - which assets should we buy and how long should we wait before selling them?